DaanWillems/blog-site/content/posts/building-a-database-part2-wal-and-compaction.md

 In this part we'll improve the persistence and crash resistance of the database.
 We will also start to work on organizing multiple SSTables on disk.

+All the code from this part can be found [here](https://github.com/DaanWillems/db/tree/main/parts/part2)

 ## Combining the Memtable and SSTable

 [In the previous part]({{< relref "posts/building-a-database-part1-memtable-sstable.md" >}}), we coded a simple Memtable and SSTable to store data.
 The next step is two combine these two parts behind one interface.
 This will become the 'storage engine', the component of the database that is in charge of writing, reading and organizing in disk.